-Hubert lives with his father and his mother.
+In his home, Hubert helps by helping in the kitchen, running errands and cleaning.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-Hubert works at home helping in the kitchen, running errands and cleaning.
 There are 4 children in the family.

 Hubert lives on the plains of Wli, home to approximately 600 residents.
 Typical houses are constructed of cement floors, adobe walls and thatched roofs.
 The primary ethnic group and most commonly spoken language is Ewe.

 The regional diet consists of maize, beans, cassava and potatoes.
 A common health problem in this area is malaria.
 Most adults in Wli work as subsistence farmers and earn the equivalent of $40 per month.
 This community needs teachers, vocational training centers, a hospital and playgrounds.

 Your sponsorship allows the staff of CDE EEPT Wli Centre to provide Hubert with Bible teaching, retreats, choir, drama groups, hygiene and nutrition education, physical exercises, health screenings, nutritious food, games, field trips, community service opportunities, tutoring and educational materials.
 The center staff will also provide trainings for the parents or guardians of Hubert.

 Togo is a small country located in Western Africa.
 Despite its size, it includes several distinct geographic regions: gently rolling savanna in north; hills in the central part of the country; southern plateau; and low coastal plain with many lagoons and marshes.
 The climate is as diverse as the geography: tropical in the south to semi-arid in the north.